Meguiar's Club Showcase

 To enter the Meguiar’s Club Showcase, the car must have been a pre-2000 model that has won a club organised competition held during 2017, before the closing date on 1 October 2017.

-The club event also doesn’t have to be a one that Meguiar’s has attended or, contrary to popular belief, a Concours car, as the Showcase is not a Concours competition.
+The club event doesn’t have to be one that Meguiar’s has attended or, contrary to popular belief, the showcase is not a concours competition.
 The amazing standard of the cars that have featured over the past eleven years has given the impression it is and therefore some owners rule themselves out before entering.

 The cars that appeared in the final are always exceptional cars but they are not vehicles that are ornaments, polished rather than driven.
 Some of the finalists used their cars as daily drivers and even drove their cars to the Birmingham’s NEC to go on the Meguiar’s Club Showcase stand in the centre of the prestigious premium hall.